 When families in Philadelphia couldn’t go out to play, children helped bring joy to neighbors by displaying rainbows in windows from inside their homes.
 These rainbows were collected and will be displayed at the Please Touch Museum from May 6–June 27, 2021 in a pop-up exhibition as a show of citywide unity, happiness and hope.

 Whistling Orchestra (2020)

 Whistlers from across Philadelphia are being brought together for the first time to perform as The Whistling Orchestra of Philadelphia.
 The selected Philadelphians will be performing a new composition written specifically for whistling by the artist Emma Smith.
-Commissioned by Temple Contemporary at the Tyler School of Art, Smith’s new work is inspired by music in the workplace and is composed in response to local archives and shared memories of making music at work in Philadelphia.
+Commissioned by Temple Contemporary at the Tyler School of Art and Architecture, Smith’s new work is inspired by music in the workplace and is composed in response to local archives and shared memories of making music at work in Philadelphia.

 Symphony for a Broken Orchestra (2016–2019)